Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 #### Azure-DW GEN-2
+- Introduced Cache and tempDB to pull data from remote datasets
 - Max DWU is 30Kc
 - 120 connections and 128 queries
 - MPP